This month we are talking passwords,

 Charset Size: 72 characters

-So the moral of the story is, even concatenating three unrelated words gives a far more secure password, more than double in fact, than a shorter password with special characters and upper/lower case changes.
+All of a sudden you no longer need to write them down and they have doubled in strength, more than double in fact, than a shorter password with special characters and upper/lower case changes.
 This may sound a bit counter intuitive, but is great information to be passing on to users in your security awareness training program.